Pollution and air quality

 - Fleet operators can expect fuel savings of up to 5% by adopting anti-idling practices

-Local authorities have powers to enforce stationary idling within The Road Traffic (Vehicles Emissions) (Fixed Penalty) (England) Regulations 2002.
+Council officers have powers to enforce stationary idling under The Road Traffic (Vehicles Emissions) (Fixed Penalty) (England) Regulations 2002.

 Drivers who leave their engines running may be asked by a civil enforcement officer to switch off their engine.